darg0001/algorithmic_fairness_survey/README.md

 # algorithmic_fairness_survey
-Replication data for three short surveys on algorithmic fairness.
+Replication data for the [paper](https://arxiv.org/abs/1712.09124) "Demographics and discussion influence views on algorithmic fairness".
+Please contact emmap1@cs.stanford.edu with any questions.
-Writeup of analysis is available [here](https://arxiv.org/abs/1712.09124).